denoesa/siusada/README.md

 # <img src="https://github.com/sensnerd/siusada/blob/main/static/icons/siusada.png?raw=true" width="26" height="26"> SIUSADA
-## _A Marketplace for Micro, Small and Medium Enterprise in Nusa Penida Bali_

 SIUSADA is a simpple marketplace for Micro Small and Medium Enterprise (MSME) that ran by Nusa Penida's local community.